 Stocks & ETFs.

-Trading Australian stocks, ETFs, warrants and certificates have the same fee structure.
+Trading Australian stocks, ETFs, warrants and certificates has the same fee structure.

 There are both fixed rate and volume-based tiered commission payment structures.
 Tiers only become relevant if you’re trading over AUD$3 million per month.